fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 To answer these questions with Fleet, you're going to run the following query: "Detect Linux hosts with high severity vulnerable versions of OpenSSL."

 On the **Queries** page, find this query by entering the query's name in the search bar.
-In the "Queries" table, select this query's row and then select "Edit or run query" in the right side bar to navigate to the **Edit or run query** page.
+In the "Queries" table, select this query to navigate to the **Edit or run query** page.

 Next, select the "Select targets" dropdown and then select the purple "+" icon to the right of "All hosts."
-This means we will be attempting to run this query against all hosts connected to your Fleet.
+This means we'll be attempting to run this query against all hosts connected to your Fleet.

-Next, select the "Run" button to start the query.
-The query may take several seconds to complete because Fleet is waiting for the osquery agents to respond with results.
+Next, select the "Run" button to run the query.
+The query may take several seconds to complete because Fleet must wait for the osquery agents to respond with results.

 > Fleet's query response time is inherently variable because of osquery's heartbeat response time.
 This helps prevent performance issues on hosts.